The following rules have been updated and revised by the Flag Officers and Board of Directors in April 2015.

 6. No vehicle, Club or otherwise shall be permitted to be left unattended between boats and the picnic tables unless for loading and unloading purposes.

 7. When an electric golf cart is needed for a member’s mobility needs, it must be requested and approved from a Flag Officer.
 Any approval and use of carts for a member’s mobility needs must take into account other members who may also need the cart for mobility needs.
-All members who have been given approval to use the cart by a Flag officer in this manner are expected to willingly share the vehicle, and must communicate and coordinate with others to assure equal access to the cart and conform with each other’s schedules and needs.
+All members who have been given approval to use the cart by a Flag Officer in this manner are expected to willingly share the vehicle, and must communicate and coordinate with others to assure equal access to the cart and conform with each other’s schedules and needs.
 No one member shall be approved or allowed to have exclusive use of an electric golf cart for the day.
 When not needed, or otherwise not in use, the Cart must be returned to the garage and placed on the charger.

-8. For members requiring the use of a Powered Mobility Chair (PMC): the member, by written request to The Board, may seek approval for its use on Club grounds.
+8. For members requiring the use of a Powered Mobility Chair (PMC): the member, by written request to The Board of Directors, may seek approval for its use on Club grounds.
 PMC’s may not be left unattended between boats and the picnic tables.
 PMC’s are not permitted in the clubhouse.
 Under no circumstances is a PMC to be used by anyone other than its approved user.
 PMC’s cannot be left on the island unattended (throughout the week when the PMC owner is not present).